Dogs in the Chernobyl exclusion zone: Comparisons between the two exposed populations

-Dr. Megan Dillon has done substantial research in determining genetic differences between the two populations of Chernobyl dogs, classifying them as Chernobyl City (CC) and Nuclear Power Plant (NPP) through factors such as pathogenic prevalence in ticks and genetic diversity on the chromosomal level.
+Megan Dillon has done substantial research in determining genetic differences between the two populations of Chernobyl dogs, classifying them as Chernobyl City (CC) and Nuclear Power Plant (NPP) through factors such as pathogenic prevalence in ticks and genetic diversity on the chromosomal level.

-Dr. Dillon's work with pathogenic prevalence in ticks showed a significant difference in exposures in these two locations.
+Dillon's work with pathogenic prevalence in ticks showed a significant difference in exposures in these two locations.
 The results showed that most ticks in the CEZ are Castor bean tick (Ixodus ricinus) with a very small population of Ornate cow tick (Dermator reticulatus).
 56.9% of I. ricinus were contaminated with 1+ pathogens, and with this knowledge, there was a substantially higher amount of bacteria contained in the ticks in the NPP (44% A. phagocytophilum and 42% B. burgdorferi) than CC (23.1% A. phagocytophilum and 19% B. burgdorferi).
 Despite this, there was a much lower level of A. phagocytophilum in the NPP dogs than in the CC dogs (1.8% and 11.7%).
 Despite all of this information, tick-borne parasites were equal for both populations.

-Dr. Dillon's focus on the genetic diversity between the populations used karyotypic architecture, quantification of genetic differentiation, short tandem repeat (STR) analysis, and count of derived alleles from outgroup ancestors.
+Dillon's focus on the genetic diversity between the populations used karyotypic architecture, quantification of genetic differentiation, short tandem repeat (STR) analysis, and count of derived alleles from outgroup ancestors.

 With these methods at the disposal of researchers, the karyotypic architecture collected eight samples, four from each of the two populations of dogs; however, only seven (three CC, four NPP) of these samples managed to produce sufficient quality of metaphase spreads for analysis.
 From these samples, 76 autosomes and two sex chromosomes were collected from each dog.
 Through this analysis, there were no abnormalities found in these populations.

 For quantifying genetic differentiation between the two populations in the CEZ and unaffected dogs in Eastern Europe, the fixation index was significantly different for all values.
 The CC dogs were less significantly different from Eastern European populations (0.0178-0.0503) compared to NPP dogs in relation to Eastern European populations (0.503-0.0654), which supports the discriminant analysis of principal components (DAPC) with two distinct clusters of CC and NPP dogs.